boyarsky/2023-kcdc-java-idioms/README.md

 Run the equivalent lab/src/test/java file to see if you got it right.

+JUnit 5.9.3 is provided in the lib folder in case your IDE doesn't work with the default version of JUnit you have installed.
+Add all jars in lib to your project's classpath to use.

 ## Open in IntelliJ

 1. File > Open
 1. Choose the folder you cloned (or downloaded as a zip)
 1. Click the option to trust the project
-2. Choose the latest SDK/version of Java available in your version of IntelliJ
+1. Choose the latest SDK/version of Java available in your version of IntelliJ

+## Open in Eclipse

+1. File > Import
+1. Existing Projects into Workspace
+1. In the project properties, set Java to the latest version